How Many Pins Are There In Bowling? Everything You Need To Know

 Interestingly enough, nine-pin bowling is quite different from ten-pin bowling.

-Nine-pin bowling is a primarily European game that is a team-only game, rather than tenpin bowling which is played individually.
+Nine-pin bowling is a primarily European game that is team-only, rather than ten-pin bowling, which is played individually.

-This game is also called “Kegel”, which was the game’s original name when it originated in Germany.
+This game is also called “Kegel,” its original name when it originated in Germany.

-This actually is believed to make nine-pin bowling harder than ten-pin bowling, because there is more distance between the pins, and therefore makes it harder to knock them all down at once.
+This is believed to make nine-pin bowling harder than ten-pin bowling because there is more distance between the pins, making it harder to knock them all down simultaneously.

 Other than the formation and number of pins (as well as the gameplay of playing in a team vs individually), those are the key differences between nine-pin and ten-pin bowling.

-The bowling ball for nine-pin bowling remains the same, with three holes for the thumb and middle, and ring fingers.
+The bowling ball for nine-pin bowling remains the same, with three holes for the thumb, middle, and ring fingers.

-However, unlike tenpin bowling alleys where the pins are automatically set up by a machine, nine-pin bowling pins typically need to be set up manually.
+However, unlike ten-pin bowling alleys, where a machine automatically sets up the pins, nine-pin bowling pins typically need to be set up manually.

 This is because nine-pin bowling is less common than ten-pin bowling unless you’re in Europe, where there might be nine-pin bowling alleys.

-This is why you’ll find that a lot of nine-pin bowling setups have strings or wires connected to the pins.
+This is why many nine-pin bowling setups have strings or wires connected to the pins.

 This is designed to knock over the pins without the pins flying everywhere, so you don’t have to climb between the lanes to pick up random pins.
 Still, there will be a designated pin-setter for this game.